Abel Alier: Sudan peace deals

-In early 1990s, Abel Alier wrote a book under the title Southern Sudan: Too Many Agreements Dishonored.
-The agreement signed in Ethiopia in 1972 was dishonored by Numeiri in 1983 when he announced the introduction of the Islamic Law.
+In the early 1990s, Abel Alier wrote a book under the title Southern Sudan: Too Many Agreements Dishonored.
+The agreement signed in Imperial Ethiopia in 1972 was dishonoured by Nimeiry in 1983 when he announced the introduction of Islamic Law.

-In early 1997 Dr. Riek Machar, signed an agreement with Khartoum.
-It is referred to as "The Khartoum Agreement".
+In early 1997, Dr. Riek Machar, signed an agreement with Khartoum, referred to as "The Khartoum Agreement".
 It was never implemented.
-Mr. Alier's book was about such agreements and the failure to implement them.
-The recent peace deal between The South and North of Sudan is known as "The Comprehensive Peace Agreement" (CPA).
-This is the agreement that was signed by the late leader and Vice-President Dr. John Garang before his death on the July 30, 2005.
-The international community including the United States, Great Britain, EU countries and The United Nations along with the African IGAD have supported this agreement and it is likely to succeed after the six years of interim government known today as the government of The National Unity.
+Alier's book was about such agreements and the failure to implement them.
+The recent peace deal between the south and north of Sudan is known as "The Comprehensive Peace Agreement" (CPA).
+This is the agreement that was signed by John Garang before his death on July 30 2005.
+The international community including the United States, the United Kingdom, the EU and the United Nations along with the African IGAD have supported this agreement.